inchulj/tms/README.md

 </a>

 <p align="left">
 Here I explain how we use both locally deployed DynamoDB instance and DynamoDB tables created on the AWS console.
-Additionally, I add steps to follow in creating DynamoDB tables in an AWS console, and how to access the tables from our spring boot REST API using Spring Data.
+Additionally, I include steps to follow in creating DynamoDB tables in an AWS console, and how to access the tables from our spring boot REST API using Spring Data.

 Technologies to use,